 There are only good dudes.
 If you were telling somebody about a person you don’t know, you might say ‘he’s a good dude’ or you might say ‘he’s a bad guy’.
 But never ‘she’s a bad dude’.
 Therefore we can safely conclude that all dudes are by nature good.

 For people that identify with it, dude is a gender neutral term meant for (usually) positive interactions.
 Also, self-identified dudes agree that in a familiar context, dude is interchangeable with “friend” or “pal.”
 It’s when you encounter someone you don’t know that dude can take on a new meaning.

-“When [dude] is used by an unfamiliar party I may take offense as I would with any term of endearment like baby, honey, sweety… which sounds condescending,” Ashley said.
+“When dude is used by an unfamiliar party I may take offense, same as I would with baby, honey or sweety.”
+Ashley said.

 It’s important to be aware of who you’re talking to.
 “Dude” as a familiar term among friends has a totally different meaning than say, when you call your boss “dude.”
-It’s important to use your discretion when using anything other than a person’s name, even with generally relatable terms like “dude.”
+It’s important to use your discretion when using anything other than a person’s name, even with generally relatable terms.

-A user named Dezi gave a more elaborate history of the word:
+Urban dictionary user Dezi wrote a more elaborate history of the word:

 1) Originally, “dude” meant a stuck up person who dressed overly well.
 It first emerged in the year 1883 in England.